 What to look for in a blocking app:

-- Blocks across all browsers and apps, not just one
+- Blocks across all browsers and apps

 - Transparent about what it blocks and how